Writing Guests, Pros, and Panelists

 - Guy Pace

-He was a Navy and community journalist.
+A Navy journalist, as a civilian he worked primarily in community newspapers as a reporter, photographer, editor, and managing editor.
 He changed careers, getting into computer support, training, networking and systems, and information security.
 He retired in 2011 after more than 20 years working in higher education.

 He lives with his wife, Connie, in Spokane, where he gets to spend time with children and grandchildren, and ride his Harley-Davidson.